 This is when two brands release a product together.
 An example could be a sandwich shop creating a sandwich that is marketed as having a certain brand of cheese as the filling or when two breweries produce a combined beer.
 The marketing surrounding the product spreads the word about each company to the other brand’s customers.

 Like sponsorships, this type of partnership will affect how a company is seen.
 Therefore, it is important to choose a company that fits your business’s brand profile.

 Another common type of partnerships is when customers of one business receive an offer for use in another business, and vice versa.
 For example, a restaurant could offer customers a discount in a bar, while the bar could do the same thing.

 The important thing to watch out for here is that the offer is enticing to customers.
-A ten percent discount on a drink may not be that enticing, a buy-one-get-one free offer may be much more so.
+A ten percent discount on a drink may not be that enticing, a buy-one-get-one-free offer may be much more so.

 Also, the offer should be beneficial to both parties.
-In the above example, there is a risk that the offer could be skewed in favour of the bar, as people may be less likely to eat after having drinks in a bar.
+In the above example, there is a risk that the offer could be skewed in favor of the bar, as people may be less likely to eat after having drinks in a bar.
 This depends on the type of bar and the restaurant.